 pv_entry represents a hardware page table entry (pte).

 If you have five processes sharing the same physical page, and three of those processes’s page tables actually map the page, that page will be represented by a single

 vm_page structure and three

 pv_entry structures only represent pages mapped by the MMU (one

-vm_page (in order to reuse the page for something else, page it out, clear it, dirty it, and so forth) we can simply scan the linked list of pv_entry’s associated with that vm_page to remove or modify the pte’s from their page tables.
+vm_page (to reuse the page for something else, page it out, clear it, dirty it, and so forth) we can simply scan the linked list of pv_entry’s associated with that vm_page to remove or modify the pte’s from their page tables.

 FreeBSD has added complexity (the

-pv_entry scheme) in order to increase performance (to limit page table accesses to only those pte’s that need to be modified).
+pv_entry scheme) to increase performance (to limit page table accesses to only those pte’s that need to be modified).